Mixed-sex education: China

 The first mixed-sex institution of higher learning in China was the Nanjing Higher Normal Institute, which was renamed National Central University and Nanjing University.
 For millennia in China, public schools, especially public higher learning schools, were for men.
-Generally, only schools established by zōng zú (宗族, gens) were for both male and female students.
-Some schools, such as Li Zhi's school during the Ming dynasty and Yuan Mei's school during the Qing Dynasty, enrolled both male and female students.
+Generally, only schools established by zōng zú (宗族, gens) were for both female and male students.
+Some schools, such as Li Zhi's school during the Ming dynasty and Yuan Mei's school during the Qing Dynasty, enrolled both female and male students.
 In the 1910s, women's universities were established, such as Ginling Women's University and Peking Girls' Higher Normal School, but there was no coeducation in higher learning schools.

 Tao Xingzhi, the Chinese advocator of mixed-sex education, proposed The Audit Law for Women Students (規定女子旁聽法案, Guīdìng Nǚzǐ Pángtīng Fǎ’àn) at the meeting of Nanjing Higher Normal School held on 7 December 1919.
 He also proposed that the university recruit female students.
 The idea was supported by the president Kuo Ping-Wen, academic director Liu Boming, and such famous professors as Lu Zhiwei and Yang Xingfo, but opposed by many famous men of the time.
 The meeting passed the law and decided to recruit women students next year.
 Nanjing Higher Normal School enrolled eight Chinese female students in 1920.
 In the same year Peking University also began to allow women students to audit classes.
 One of the most notable female students of that time was Chien-Shiung Wu.

 In 1949, the People's Republic of China was founded.
 The Chinese government pursued a policy of moving towards co-education and nearly all schools and universities have become mixed-sex.
 In recent years, some female or single-sex schools have again emerged for special vocational training needs, but equal rights for education still applies to all citizens.

 Indigenous Muslim populations in China, the Hui and Salars, find coeducation to be controversial, owing to Islamic ideas on gender roles.
 On the other hand, the Muslim Uyghurs have not historically objected to coeducation.

 France

-Admission to the Sorbonne was opened to girls in 1860.
+Admission to the Sorbonne was opened to women in 1860.
 The baccalauréat became gender-blind in 1924, giving equal chances to all girls in applying to any universities.
 Mixed-sex education became mandatory for primary schools in 1957 and for all universities in 1975.